micahkepe/blog/content/workflow-automation/index.md

 Relaunch your shell to source the new configuration.
 Now we can use the provided shell functionality.

+{{ note(
+header="Note for fish shell"
+body="
-> **Note for fish shell**: I use Fish shell, and while `fzf` has a fish plugin,
-> but it doesn't seem well maintained and I had issues, use [fzf.fish](https://github.com/PatrickF1/fzf.fish)
-> instead, which actually has a lot of bonus features as well like finding
-> processes and variables.
+I use Fish shell, and while `fzf` has a fish plugin, but it doesn't seem well maintained and I had issues, use [fzf.fish](https://github.com/PatrickF1/fzf.fish) instead, which actually has a lot of bonus features as well like finding processes and variables.
+"
+)}}

 #### `tmux`: terminal manager